-Discover the entrepreneurial spirit of Israel!
+Together with the University of Miami (Florida), discover the entrepreneurial spirit of Israel!
 Dubbed the "Silicon Valley of the East", the entrepreneurial spirit is palpable from the modern city of Tel Aviv, the holy sites of Jerusalem, and the capital of the Negev desert, Beersheba.
 Visit the nation home to many of the most sacred Abrahamic religious sites and the largest number of startups per capita in the world.
 The journey begins on campus with an intensive 7-week course.
+During Spring Break 2019, you will be joined by the students from the University of Miami for the international portion of your program.

 Despite an extraordinarily challenging geo-political situation, Israel is considered to be one of the most economically and industrially advanced countries in the in the world.
 In addition to Tel Aviv and Jerusalem, past business visits have taken the group up north to Netanya and Haifa, as well as down south to Beersheba and Hatzerim.